egaraganis/ororatech-thermal-anomaly-detector/analysis/thermal-anomalies-detection.md

 1. Compare hotpixel candidates with the median of non-firebackground
 2. Compare data and radiance with other days and time of the year
-3. Experiment with other bands and filters
+3. Experiment with other bands and filters (for example pixel lumens to Kelvin from other bands, if captured?)
 4. Validate data with real images
 5. Consider other factors, like clouds, surface's and more